cj1128/mastering-postgres-review/README.md

 > When some information is needed way more often than it changes, having a cache is a good idea.
 An easy way to build such a cache in PostgreSQL is to use a materialized view. -- page 254

+> Durability is the D of the ACID guarantees, and it refers to the property that your database management system is not allowed to miss any commit- ted transaction after a restart or a crash. . . any crash.
+It’s a very strong guarantee, and it can impact performances behavior a lot.
+Of course, by default, PostgreSQL applies a strong durability guarantee to every transaction.
+As you can read in the documentation about asyn- chronous commit, it’s possible to relax that guarantee for enhanced write capacity. -- page 266

 ## 1. Preface

 ## 2. Introduction